-- After completing two college courses, a student must continue to make progress toward high school graduation and maintain a 2.0 GPA in college coursework to maintain eligibility for continued enrollment in a CCP College Transfer pathway.
-A student who falls below a 2.0 GPA after completing two college courses will be subject to the College's policy for satisfactory academic progress. - 2.
-A student must enroll in ONE College Transfer pathway and may not substitute courses in one pathway for courses in another. - With approval of the high school principal or designee and the College president or designee, the following provisions may apply: - A. A student may change his or her pathway. - B. A student may enroll in both a College Transfer pathway and a Career Technical Education pathway. - C. A student who completes a College Transfer pathway while still enrolled in high school may continue to earn college transfer credits leading to the completion of the 44-hour general education transfer core Associate in Arts or Associate in Science.
+- 1. After completing two college courses, a student must continue to make progress toward high school graduation and maintain a 2.0 GPA in college course work to maintain eligibility for continued enrollment in a CCP College Transfer pathway.
+A student who falls below a 2.0 GPA after completing two college courses will be subject to the College's policy for satisfactory academic progress. - A student may enroll in ONE College Transfer pathway and may not substitute courses in one pathway for courses in another. - 3.
+With approval of the high school principal or designee and the Chief Academic Officer/Chief Student Development Administrator, the following provisions may apply: - A. A student may change his or her pathway with appropriate approval and verification. - B. A student may enroll in both a College Transfer pathway and a Career Technical Education pathway; - C. A student who completes a College Transfer pathway while still enrolled in high school may continue to earn college transfer credits leading to the completion of Associate in Arts, Associate in Science, Associate in Engineering, AGE-Nursing, or AFA Visual Arts, with permission from the Chief Academic Officer.